Siege of Bridgwater (1645): Background

 At the beginning of 1645, the Royalists still controlled most of the West Country, Wales, and counties along the English border.
 On 14 June, the New Model Army under Sir Thomas Fairfax won a decisive victory over Prince Rupert at Naseby.
 This left Lord Goring's Western Army as the last significant Royalist field force.

 The New Model linked up with the Western Association Army under Edward Massey, and forced Goring to end the blockade of Taunton.
 The next day, Fairfax destroyed the Royalist Western Army at Langport.
 Before moving against the Royalist-held port of Bristol, he first had to secure his rear.
 Large parts of the West Country were controlled by Clubmen, local militia groups set up to resist depredations from either side, which were often a greater threat than the Royalists.

 Many Royalist fugitives from Langport were killed by Somerset clubmen, in retaliation for the damage caused during their occupation.
 Regardless of political allegiance, the main objective for these groups was to end the war, and Fairfax persuaded their leaders withholding support from the Royalists was the quickest way to achieve this.
 They agreed to remain neutral, in return for assurances Parliament would pay for any supplies they took.

-This enabled Fairfax to rest his men, and collect supplies, before arriving at Bridgwater on 13 July.
+This enabled Fairfax to rest his men and collect supplies, before arriving at Bridgwater on 13 July.
 Prior to commencing siege operations, the New Model captured Sydenham Manor, directly east of the town.
-Massey cleared Royalist outposts at Hamp, giving him control of the high ground to the south, while a naval blockade prevented the garrison being resupplied from the sea.
+Massey cleared Royalist outposts at Hamp, giving him control of the high ground to the south, while a naval blockade prevented the garrison from being resupplied from the sea.